-Does chia seeds have packed with all the nutrients in order to label them as numero uno, ultimate foodgrain?
-Or are they just an another novel entrant to the spectrum of food items so called "superfoods"?
+Does chia seeds have packed with all the nutrients to label them as numero uno, ultimate foodgrains?
+Alternatively, are they just an another novel entrant to the spectrum of food items so-called "superfoods"?

-Chia are tiny, oblong shaped oil-seeds consumed as one of the staple by ancient Aztecs.
+Chia is tiny, oblong shaped oil-seed consumed as one of the staples by the ancient Aztecs.
 The crop, in fact, was cultivated in the same measure to corn and amaranth by native Mexicans.
 Many nutrition experts believe chia (Salvia hispanica.
-L) seeds top the list of functional foods because of their wholesome nutritional properties.
-In fact, nutrition planners today looking up at chia as a single wholesome source of phyto-nutrients such as omega-3 fatty acids (a-Linolenic acid), anti-oxidants, minearls, vitamins and dietary fiber in right proportions.
+L) top the list of functional foods because of their wholesome nutritional properties.
+In fact, nutrition planners are today looking up at chia as a single wholesome source of phytonutrients such as omega-3 fatty acids (α -Linolenic acid), antioxidants, minerals, vitamins and dietary fiber in right proportions.

 Botanically, chia is a low-growing herb in the mint family of plants.
 Scientific name: Salvia hispanica.